 Visit our first blog: Think Like a Cause Champion for an overview on the ‘why’ that shapes the ‘how’ of becoming a cause champion.

-Identifying as a champion of a cause involves both your time with God and your relationship with God’s laborers.
-Below are three main steps to intentional generosity that will establish your legacy as a cause champion.
+There is a big difference between supporting a cause and truly championing a cause.
+Identifying as a champion of a cause goes beyond just finding a good cause to support but involves both your time with God, your relationship with God’s laborers, and your efforts to address the root cause.
+Below are three steps you can take to transform your generosity and establish yourself as a cause champion.

-First, connect your prayer with your generous heart.
-There is a parable often told of an owner who hired a builder to come to work for him.
-The builder was told to show up at the first of the week for his assignment but never came.
-At the end of the week, the builder came to collect his pay.
+First, connect your generous heart with prayer.
+There is an old story about a homeowner who hired a builder.
+The builder was told to show up on the first day of the week for his assignment, but he never appeared.
+At the end of the week, the builder came to the homeowner to collect his pay.
 Baffled, the owner asked why the builder thought he deserved his pay.
-Come to find out, the worker had built him a new garage at the back of his land.
-The owner was upset as he had never asked for a new garage.
+As it turned out, the worker had built a new garage at the back of the property.
+Of course, the owner was upset because he had never asked for a new garage.

-As God’s laborers, we often think we are doing God’s work without ever listening or asking what is in God’s design.
-We are consistently doing things for God but not with God.
+As God’s laborers, we often think we are doing God’s work without ever asking or listening for what is in God’s design.
+We end up doing things for God but not with God.

 Consider How to Get Involved

 Connecting with God’s laborers and His children in need also offers you the opportunity to champion their cause with more than just donations.
 Are there local volunteer organizations working to solve the same problem God has placed on your heart?
 Are there advocacy groups fighting for a solution or raising awareness of the issue?
 Does your church host prayer meetings where you and your fellow believers could intercede on behalf of those who are struggling?
 Depending on the cause you choose to champion, brainstorm creative ways you could use your time and skills to serve.